-Jeff Kopenitz is the Director of Advanced Manufacturing and Training & Education at DVIRC.
-For the past 15 years, he has been responsible for developing and delivering a broad range of lean and continuous improvement programs.
-He has taught, consulted, and coached participants in DVIRC’s Lean Certification programs, and has provided on-site training, coaching, and mentoring for companies across the country and internationally.
+Jeff Kopenitz has taught, consulted, and coached participants in DVIRC’s Lean Certification programs for over 15 years, and has provided on-site training, coaching, and mentoring for companies across the country and internationally.

 He has more than 34 years of experience in the manufacturing and service industries, and has expertise in Six Sigma analysis, operations management, quality, engineering, value stream mapping, cellular manufacturing, visual control, total productive maintenance, set-up reduction, plant layout, lean office, and Toyota Kata.
 He strives to make sustainable continuous improvement part of a company’s culture by incorporating organizational development, systems thinking, and change management techniques into his education training and consulting practice.

 Jeff served in multiple capacities in the private sector, including Global Lean Six Sigma Director, Manufacturing Engineer, Quality Manager, Operations Manager, Director of Customer Support, Field Engineer, and Director of Operations, for companies such as Stanley Works and GE Medical Systems.